Isaiah 2:5-9 Commentary

 Then Gideon said to Him (the Angel of the LORD), "O my lord (Appropriately a "little l, rather than a capital "L", for it appears Gideon had not yet had his eyes opened to understand with Whom he was speaking!
 May our eyes be opened by the Spirit to hear the Lord's voice in His Word!), if the LORD is with us, why then has all this happened to us?
 And where are all His miracles which our fathers told us about, saying, 'Did not the LORD bring us up from Egypt?'
 But now the LORD has abandoned (natash) us and given us into the hand of Midian."

-Why Will God
+Why Will God Judge His People?

-Because - Always be alert to this and similar connective conjunctions such as "since", "for" (not always explanatory - check the context) and ask "Why?" (see interrogate with the 5W'S & H).
+Because (term of explanation) - Always be alert to this and similar connective conjunctions such as "since", "for" (not always explanatory - check the context) and ask "Why?" (see interrogate with the 5W'S & H).
 These conjunctions explain the reason for what precedes, in this case the reason for God's abandonment.
 The Holy One of Israel is not capricious, but gives clear reasons for abandoning His people.
 In fact this entire next section from Isa 2:6 through Isa 4:1 deals with God's "reason" for forsaking His chosen people.

-They - Notice that in Is 2:5 Isaiah includes himself in the exhortation to a worthy walk, but in this section of "indictments" against Judah and Jerusalem he does not include himself but instead uses pronouns they...their...them.
+They - Notice that in Is 2:5 Isaiah includes himself in the exhortation to a worthy walk, but in this section of "indictments" against Judah and Jerusalem he does not include himself but instead uses pronouns they… their… them.

 In this next section extending from Isa 2:6 through Isa 4:1 (Isa 4:1 is a "poor chapter break" and would have been more appropriate in chapter 3) after outlining Israel's future hope in the Messianic age to come and calling for a walk concordant with that sure hope, Isaiah returns to review God's righteous indignation against Judah because of her greed, idolatry and haughty spirit.